the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The flower dome" caption="The Flower Dome" imgFile="/guides/singapore/flower-dome.jpg" format="v"/>

 The **Cloud Forest** (cool-wet tropical zones) welcomes you with a blast of cool air and humidity from a surprising huge waterfall right at the entrance.
 By taking an elevator, you are quickly transported to the top, at the canopy level, and can walk your way down through trees, waterfalls, and caves.
-It is so much fun, and so well done.
+It is so much fun and so well done.
 The plants are beautiful, the air is fresh, and I've never seen so many different types of orchids in my life.

 <image-gallery folder="/guides/singapore/" prefix="gbtb" :num-images="3"/>